ci4rail/docs/docs/user-docs/_edge-solutions/moducop/quick-start-guide/powering.md

 ![ModuCop 4 slot connector]({{ '/user-docs/images/moducop/quick-start-guide/moducop-4-slot-connector.svg' | relative_url }})

 # Powering
-* Connect the AC power supply with your mains supply.
+* Connect the AC power supply with your main supply.
 * The indicator LED "Power OK" lights up indicating ModuCop's internal power supply is stable.
 * Your connected and powered ModuCop should look like in the picture below.

 ![ModuCop connected]({{ '/user-docs/images/moducop/quick-start-guide/moducop-connected.jpg' | relative_url }}){: style="width: 50%"}

-# Achievements in this section
+# Achievements in this Section
 Great!
 ModuCop is now properly connected and powered.
 Now you can begin establishing the communication.